SeisSol/Meshing/place_receivers/README.md

 7.794138e+05 5.097186e+05
 </pre>

-- MESH is the file name of a Netcdf mesh.
+- MESH is the file name of the mesh.
 - OUTPUT is the file name of the output file.

 Limitations